Big Bay State Park

 Big Bay State Park is a state park of Wisconsin, United States, on Madeline Island, the largest of 22 Apostle Islands in Lake Superior.
 The 2350 acre park has picturesque sandstone bluffs and caves and a 1.5 mi sand beach.
 It encloses unique habitat types including lakeside dunes, sphagnum bogs, and old-growth forest.
 Bald eagles return annually to the park to nest and rear offspring.

+Recreational features

-The park, established in 1963, has picnic areas with tables, grills, water and toilets; a campground with drinking water, showers and toilets; an indoor camp for nonprofit groups; an outdoor group camp; and more than 9 mi of trails, including nature trails.
-The park is open year-round, though winter visitation is mostly limited to hunters, snowshoers, and cross-country skiers.
+The park offers picnicking, camping, and more than 9 mi of trails, including nature trails.
+The park is open year-round, with winter visitation mostly limited to hunters, snowshoers, and cross-country skiers.

+Access

+Reaching the park requires a 20-minute ferry ride from Bayfield, Wisconsin, and traveling approximately 5 mi east on Highway H.

+Darkness

-All vehicles are required to purchase an admission pass, though pedestrians and bicyclists may enter free.
-To reach the park, visitors must take a 20-minute ferry ride from Bayfield, then travel approximately 5 mi east on Highway H. Big Bay State Park is 1 of 3 Wisconsin State Parks that one would have the best view the Milky Way from, in regards to available Wisconsin State Parks.
+Big Bay State Park is 1 of 3 Wisconsin State Parks that one would have the best view the Milky Way from, in regards to available Wisconsin State Parks.